srbarrios/FailTale/README.md

 ### How to Use the Docker Setup (Ollama + FailTale Server)

 This guide explains how to build and run the Docker container that includes both the Ollama service (with pre-pulled models) and your FailTale Flask server.
+Warning: For now, avoid using the Docker setup for production, it performs poorly.

 #### Prerequisites